lawrancej/comp310/Setup.md

 * Pip, a python package installer.
 * Gradle, a nice Java build tool / package installer.

-Use Chocolatey to install software.
+Use Chocolatey to install software, as described below.

-1. Open cmd.exe and copy/paste the following:
+1. Open cmd.exe
+2. Copy/paste the following into the command prompt:

         cinst Sudo

-2. Close the command prompt, and reopen it.
+3. Close the command prompt, and reopen it.
 Copy/paste the following:

-        sudo cinst git gitextensions cmake kdiff3 python pip gradle nuget notepadplusplus
+        sudo cinst ChocolateyGUI git gitextensions cmake kdiff3 python pip gradle notepadplusplus

-3. If you are a CS major, you probably have Java and the JDK installed already.
+4. If you are a CS major, you probably have Java and the JDK installed already.
 If not:

         sudo cinst javaruntime java.jdk